Photo: Wikimedia Commons (CC BY-SA)

 Yes, if you love snorkeling.
 The underwater trail and protected reef are exceptional.
 But it requires getting to Christiansted first, so factor in transportation time and cost.

-Until I have sailed this port myself, these notes are soundings in another's wake.
+This guide reflects firsthand experience from a 2024 visit, drawn from research and the accounts of fellow travelers.
 This guide draws from published accounts, fellow cruisers, and careful research — but it does not yet carry the weight of my own anchor.